LGBTQ

 Sexuality

-People who identify as pansexual are attracted to people regardless of their gender, sex or presentation.
-People who don’t feel sexual attraction to either sex or that don’t feel romantic attraction in the typical way may describe themselves as asexual or aromantic.
+Sexuality describes who you are attracted to, love and have relationships with, for example, people who don’t feel sexual attraction to either sex or that don’t feel romantic attraction may describe themselves as asexual.

-Some people know they are lesbian, gay, or bisexual from an early age.
 Some people may find that who they are attracted to changes as they grow older, or when they meet new people.
 Some people go through periods of not being attracted to other people.

 Being unsure is normal!